christian-eriksson/blubee/README.md

 ### Manual install

-On a non Debian system, you can install blubee by copying the content of `dist/blubee/etc` and `dist/blubee/usr/local/bin` to your `/etc` and `/usr/local/bin`.
+On a non Debian system, you can install blubee by building blubee and extract the content of the resulting tar ball, `blubee_<version>_all.tar.gz`, to your `/etc` and `/usr/local/bin`.
 The launcher script in `dist/blubee/usr/local/bin` may be placed in some other directory present in your `$PATH` if you wish.

 During restores blubee will save files that has been changed or will be deleted by the backup.
 Default folder for this backup copy is `/var/local/blubee/backups`, make sure to create this directory and that the user running blubee has write permissions to this directory.

+Also install the dependencies listed below.

 #### Dependencies